harllee/jessicaharllee.com/_work/structured-data-on-etsy.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/etsy_sd_attribute_select.jpg">
-  <p class="text-small italic text-center">The options for filling out an attribute</p>
+  <p class="body-caption text-center">The options for filling out an attribute</p>
 </div>

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/etsy_sd_attribute_variation.jpg">
-  <p class="text-small italic text-center">The same attribute options were also used in variations</p>
+  <p class="body-caption text-center">The same attribute options were also used in variations</p>
 </div>

 To establish the relationship between attributes and variations, we gave sellers a way to mark an attribute as a variation.
 If a seller was filling out the form and encountered an attribute which was a variation, they could select “I offer more than one” at the top of the form.
 When they got to the variations section, we’d already have that variation added; all they had to do was add each of the options they offered.

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/etsy_sd_attribute_variations_selected.jpg">
-  <p class="text-small italic text-center">A seller could indicate that an attribute was a variation by selecting "I offer more than one"</p>
+  <p class="body-caption text-center">A seller could indicate that an attribute was a variation by selecting "I offer more than one"</p>
 </div>

 ## Validating our work